Skip to content

 Why Langston University Matters

-Langston University is a public university in Langston, OK and its outcomes are not an accident.
+Langston University is a public community college in Langston, OK and its outcomes are not an accident.
 They are driven by an above-average alumni network.
 The result: durable upward mobility for the students it enrolls.

 Interpretation generated from this school's federal outcomes, research, and mobility data.